zein7/user-documentation/docs/creating_and_editing/how_a_user_can_change_their_info.rst

    :crop_element: div#dashboard-nav a[href="/account/edit"]

-3. If they want to change their password they have to click the cog icon and a drop down box will appear that says "change password"
+3. If they want to change their password they have to click the cog icon and a drop down box will appear that says "change password".

 .. screenshot::
    :server_path: /account/home
    :alt:
    :crop_element: div#dashboard-nav a[href="/account/password/change"]

-4. The user can then change their password
+4. The user can then change their password.

 .. screenshot::
    :server_path: /account/password/change
    :alt:
-   :crop: [0,700,1200,2100]